Gauravrao1/AI-Based-Vital-Analysis-and-Health-Prediction-System/README.md

 - If you do not upload files, the app uses realistic synthetic sample data.
 - `sample_data/` is included for quick manual testing.
-- This is a prototype suitable for internship/demo submission and can be extended with real sensor streams and clinical datasets.